Warrumbungle National Park

 All the practical information you need to know about Camp Blackman.

 Getting there and parking

 From Coonabarabran, travel along John Renshaw Parkway to the park.
-Take the turnoff to the Visitor Centre, and travel past the visitor Centre to the campground.
+Take the turnoff to the visitor centre, then travel past the visitor centre to the campground.

 - Sealed roads

 - 2WD vehicles

 Best times to visit

 You may experience a great range of temperatures on any day in the park.
 In summer it's generally hot in the daytime and temperatures often exceed 30C.
 In contrast, winter can be very cold and the temperature drops below freezing at night.
 Rainfall is also highly variable, ranging from drought to prolonged wet periods.
 Less rain falls on the western side of the park than on the eastern side.
 It rains most from December to February and the annual average rainfall is 720mm.
 Thunderstorms are common in mid to late summer.

 During early spring wildflowers are in bloom, including a huge variety of golden wattle flowers With a more moderate climate, spring is a great time to get out and camp under the stars .